grompe/BTWTweak/patcher/readme.txt

 - Thrown or dispensed rocks shatter glass

-- Potash fertilizes farmland if dropped on it
+- Potash fertilizes farmland or planter when dropped on it

+- Seeds root themselves when dropped on suitable ground

 v0.6a